-This deliverable presents the progress made with the evolution of the initial service catalogue, outlined in the description of action (DOA), towards the currently envisaged marketable service layout.
-To this end, beside the detailed description of the envisaged marketable service layout i.e. the detailed description of the current service portfolio of EXCELLERAT, it will be first of all elaborated on the procedure how the list of service requests was gathered.
-It will further on be shown how the service portfolio, developed from the gathered service requests, can be categorised to target the different perspectives by which the currently identified user groups of EXCELLERAT potentially approach the centre.
-These topics are covered in the following sections, while the details of the work performed towards these services are presented in D4.6.
+This deliverable presents the progress made in the evolution of EXCELLERAT's service portfolio throughout the three and a half years of project runtime.
+Since we consider EXCELLERAT to be a long-time effort and project that is sooner or later evolved into a sustainable entity, we do not consider the service portfolio in its current state of development to be finalized.
+We rather consider it as a first evolution step with a focus towards the user and developer perspective1.
+To this end, beside the detailed description of the current state of the marketable service layout i.e. the detailed description of the current state of EXCELLERAT's service portfolio in section 3, it will be first of all elaborated on the procedure how the list of service requests was gathered in section 2.
+Further on it is shown how the service portfolio, developed from the gathered service requests, can be categorised to target the different perspectives by which the currently identified user groups approach EXCELLERAT.